jbrems/docker-challenge/README.md

 If you made it this far, I am sure you have what it takes to accept and complete (at least part of) this challenge.

 To accept the challenge you simply have to
-1. Go to the nearest window, open it, lean out and shout from the top of your lungs "I, <your name>, accept the 2021 Docker challenge!"
+1. Go to the nearest window, open it, lean out and shout from the top of your lungs "I, &lt;your name&gt;, accept the 2021 Docker challenge!"
 1. Fork this project, add your name to the challengees list, and initiate a Merge Request

 **Challengees**
 * Jonas

-_The deadline for submitting your solution is technically December 31st 2021, but you are free to complete this challenge at your own pace and when you see fit._
+_The deadline for submitting your solution is technically December 31st 2021, but you are free to complete this challenge at your own pace and whenever you see fit._